samarth4149/SCRAMBLe/README.md

 # SCRAMBLe

-This is the main repository for containing code for the paper "SCRAMBLe : Enhancing Multimodal LLM Compositionality with Synthetic Preference Data". [arxiv](https://arxiv.org/abs/2504.04740).
+This is the main repository containing code for the paper "SCRAMBLe : Enhancing Multimodal LLM Compositionality with Synthetic Preference Data". [arxiv](https://arxiv.org/abs/2504.04740).

 ### Install